jorgebucaran/hyperapp/docs/keys.md

 If new elements are added to the list, the position of the keyed element will change.

 Using a key in this way, we make sure <samp>hyper</samp> is always inserted at the right position instead of mutating its siblings for the same result.

+Keys are not registered on the top-level node of your [view](/docs/view.md).
+If you are switching the top level view, and you need to use keys, wrap them in an unchanging node.